kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extproc/extproc.proto.sk.md

 ### RouteSettings

-External processor settings that can be configured on a per-route basis.
+External processor settings that can be configured on a virtual host or route.

 ```yaml
 "disabled": .google.protobuf.BoolValue